 Phoenix Pride Festival

-The annual Phoenix Pride Festival in Phoenix is a two-day celebration designed to bring our diverse LGBTQ+ and allied communities together for a weekend of camaraderie and celebration of our past, present and future, while raising funds for the Phoenix Pride Community Programs and educating the public about the existence and continuing civil rights battle facing our community.
+The annual Phoenix Pride Festival is a two-day celebration designed to bring our diverse LGBTQ+ and allied communities together for a weekend of camaraderie and celebration of our past, present and future, while raising funds for the Phoenix Pride Community Programs and educating the public about the existence and continuing civil rights battle facing our community.
 Read more about Phoenix Pride in our feature story here.
+The Parade (19th) brings over 2,000 individual participants with decorated vehicles, colorful floats and thousands of walkers.
+With over 15,000 spectators, the Parade features our Grand Marshals, local luminaries, music, and fun.

 Steele Indian School Park